Oracle Database

 Change Data Capture (CDC)

 This connection implements CDC features for Oracle by adding a tracking table and a trigger to populate it.
-Your Oracle Database user must have privileges to CREATE TABLE
+Your Oracle Database user must have privileges to CREATE TABLE and ADMINISTER DATABASE TRIGGER for the source table.
+We will walk you through the process of granting Oracle DB user privileges later in this documentation.

-The tracking table and trigger name have the same names as a source table with the prefix MEROXA
+The tracking table and trigger name have the same names as a source table with the prefix MEROXA.
+The tracking table has all the same columns as the source table plus three additional columns:

-CONNECTOR_TRACKING_ID | Auto increment index for the position. |
+CONNECTOR_TRACKING_IDAuto increment index for the position.

-CONNECTOR_TRACKING_CREATED_AT | Date when the event was added to the tracking table. |
+CONNECTOR_TRACKING_CREATED_ATDate when the event was added to the tracking table.

 An event record will be written in a tracking table when data is added, changed, or deleted from an Oracle Database table.
-The queries retrieving these event records from the tracking table are similar to those used in Snapshot mode but with CONNECTOR_TRACKING_ID
+The queries retrieving these event records from the tracking table are similar to those used in Snapshot mode but with CONNECTOR_TRACKING_ID as the ordering column.

-of the event records successfully applied and are later removed from the tracking table every 5 seconds or when the connection is closed.
+An Ack method will collect the CONNECTOR_TRACKING_ID of the event records successfully applied and are later removed from the tracking table every 5 seconds or when the connection is closed.

 Position example: